abogdanova/SwarmGE/README.md

 components of the PonyGE2 algorithm.
 The performance of PonyGE2 can be vastly affected by the quality of the grammar used.

-All grammars are stored in the src/grammars folder.
+All grammars are stored in the grammars folder.
 Grammars can be set with the flag:

     --bnf_grammar [FILE_NAME.bnf]